mattlennon3/awesome-config/README.md

   - [ ] don't keep opening startup programs in Xephyr window (i.e when debugging/developing)
 - [ ] sort out imports? keys.lua is imported in 2 different files so runs twice, which could be an issue.
 Maybe assign the result to a global and use it if available
 - [ ] when copying a screenshot to the clipboard, don't seem to be able to paste into every program (i.e works when pasting to discord chat/whatsapp but not into a directory)
+- [ ] create a PKGBUILD to keep track of what is required to be installed, rather than just listing the programs in apps.lua

 ## Spotify issues:
 https://github.com/awesomeWM/awesome/pull/2484